Visiting or Living in Finland as a Catholic

 2. Finland for those who plan to stay longer

 Register.
-If you are a Catholic moving to Finland, or planning to stay here for a longer period of time, you are requested to register in the Catholic parish of the territory of which you live in.
+If you are a Catholic moving to Finland, or planning to stay here for a longer period of time, you are required to register in the Catholic parish of the territory where you live.
 Please contact your closest parish for more details.
+You can also fill this form (Visit an external site.
+The link opens in a new tab.) (not yet in English).

 Being a registered member of the Catholic Church in Finland helps the local Church to better organise its pastoral work and makes it easier to organise baptisms, weddings, funerals etc.

 Support.
-Since the Catholic Church in Finland is not eligible to take part in the so called Church taxation system – whereby members of the Evangelic Lutheran and Orthodox Churches pay a certain membership fee to their parishes – all Catholics are asked voluntarily to pay a membership fee of 1.5% of one’s income.
-Also, all Catholic homes receive the Diocesan Magazine Fides, and are asked to help its publication by paying its voluntary annual fee.
+Since the Catholic Church in Finland is not eligible to take part in the so called Church taxation system – whereby members of the Evangelic Lutheran and Orthodox Churches pay a certain membership fee to their parishes – all Catholics are asked to pay a membership fee of 1.5% of one’s income.

 2.1.
 Sacraments and sacramentals